OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 .. image:: images/startenddatetimeframe.png

-.. note::  Setting a start and end date does not restrict access to your lesson.
+.. warning::  Setting a start and end date does not restrict access to your lesson.
 Please "Schedule" your lesson to restrict access.

 Move a Lesson